 Art education is one of the best options for individuals seeking a viable career in the visual arts.
 While the Department of Labor Statistics only tracks job outlooks for art education at the post-secondary level, the job outlook for education as a whole is better than such visual art careers as graphic design and photography, and with a significantly higher median pay.
 Most art educators also have benefits and retirement plans that many other art professionals lack.
-Our alumni are actively involved in the South Carolina Art Education Association and the National Art Education Association.
+Our alumni are actively involved in the South Carolina Art Education Association, the National Art Education Association and CERRA.

 The Art Education program at Francis Marion University has produced numerous alumni who are currently working in the field across the Pee Dee region and beyond.
 In fact, most of our graduates find employment in the field shortly after graduation.
 Several of our alumni have gone on to receive awards for outstanding teaching.

 In addition to preparing graduates to teach art in public schools, the degree can be a springboard to a number of other careers, including museum education, art therapy, art supervision, and higher education professorial positions.